Repair Café will be returning to Weston!

 Yes, but please be aware that we will ask you to prioritise your items on registration and we may not be able to look at every item that you bring depending on the availability of repairers with the right skill set and how busy the Repair Café is.
 We will see items in order of arrival.

 When does Repair Café take place?

-Generally one Saturday morning per month at Christchurch.
-The launch will take place on 29 February 2020 from 10am till 1pm but with the last admission at 12.30pm.
-Going forward it will operate on the 4th Saturday of the month (same timings) but please check dates on the Church Website or North Somerset Repair Café Facebook page since there are some times when the Church is not available.
+Generally one Saturday morning per month at Christ Church.
+The re-launch will take place on 8 October 2022 from 10am till 12:30pm (with the last admission at 12 noon).
+Going forward it will operate on the second Saturday of the month (same timings) but will not open in December or August each year.
+Please check dates on the Church website or North Somerset Repair Café Facebook page for up to date information.

 Can I also drop by at times other than the given opening times?

 No, Repair Cafés are not open every day.
 They are neighbourhood gatherings that only take place on certain days at arranged times.
 If you drop by at other times you won’t find any repairers at hand.

 We ask you to sit with the repairer who is looking at your item so that they can discuss with you what they are going to do to try to mend your item and you can learn some fixing skills too!
 Our repairers never guarantee that they can mend your item or how long the repair may last – they are simply doing their best to mend something that was destined for the bin.

 Do I have to register if I wish to visit the Repair Café?